From Trash to Major Interstate Repair

 How bottles and jars are changing the face of civil engineering projects and the testing needs behind it all.

-How many tons of recycled glass would it take to build an emergency support for one of the busiest four-lane highways in the world?
-I honestly wouldn’t have a clue but I know someone that does.
+How many recycled glass bottles would it take to build an emergency support for one of the busiest four-lane highways in the world?
+We honestly wouldn’t have a clue, but we know someone that does.

 Foamed Glass Aggregate (FGA) has been used as backfill in numerous projects, primarily where the soil underneath is soft and compressible and cannot support too much excess weight, such as an overnight parking apron for airplanes at Philadelphia International Airport.

-In fact, it is so effective that it was being used to build up the damaged section of the Cottman Avenue exit ramp on the I-95 interstate on the outskirts of Philadelphia, which collapsed following a tanker truck fire in June this year.
-A staggering 215,000 cubic feet FGA was used to support a temporary, six-lane highway while contractors rebuild the actual bridge.
+That’s why it was so effective to quickly build up the damaged section of the exit ramp on the I-95 interstate on the outskirts of Philadelphia.
+A staggering 215,000 cubic feet of FGA was used to support a temporary, six-lane highway while contractors rebuild the actual bridge.

-“FGA is absolutely ideal for this project as it only weighs around one sixth of regular soil due to it being full of air bubbles.
-In the case of I-95, this will help protect the ageing sewage lines running underneath the structure as they simply couldn’t withstand the weight of another 20ft of traditional soil material,” said Theresa.
+“FGA is absolutely ideal for this type of project, as it only weighs around one sixth of regular soil due to it being full of air bubbles.
+In the case of I-95, this helped protect the ageing sewage lines running underneath the structure, as they simply couldn’t withstand the weight of another 20 feet of traditional soil material,” said Andrejack.

-“It was an awful accident and has caused huge inconvenience to everyone in the Philadelphia area so we’re just delighted we can help and get things moving again extremely quickly.”
+“It was an awful accident and caused a huge inconvenience to everyone in the Philadelphia area, so we’re just delighted we could help and get things moving again extremely quickly.”

-The manufacturing process of the aggregate starts with cleaning the glass and then grinding it into a powder and subjecting it to a three-phase cleaning and filtering procedure.
+The manufacturing process of the aggregate starts with cleaning the glass, grinding it into a powder and then subjecting it to a three-phase cleaning and filtering procedure.
 Workers then add a proprietary, mineral-based foaming agent and heat the powder in a kiln at 1,650 degrees Fahrenheit.

 The material emerges from the kiln looking like a long, gray sheet of cake.
 Upon cooling, the material cracks into gravel-like pieces.

-“We aim for the bulk density of our standard product to not be any heavier than 15 pounds per cubic foot, which corresponds to about 240 kilograms per cubic meter.
-We follow ASTM C29 standard for this type of bulk density measurement.”
+She continued, “We aim for the bulk density of our standard product to not be any heavier than 15 pounds per cubic foot, which corresponds to about 240 kilograms per cubic meter.
+We follow the ASTM C29 standard for this type of bulk density measurement.”

 “The other test that we run on a daily basis is a confined compressive strength test, which is what we use our Tinius Olsen 150ST machines for in each of our Philadelphia and Florida plants, with one on order for California.
-The company’s experience and input has been invaluable in developing the product from the get go and being a local company to ourselves has been an even bigger bonus.”
+The company’s experience and input has been invaluable in developing our FGA product from the get-go and being a local company to ourselves has been an even bigger bonus.”

 “The test method used for these compressive tests is EN 1097-11 although we’ve started down the road of trying to get a similar test standard in place at ASTM, which will obviously take some time.”